 But it’s less ridiculous when you see the moms’ resolve, their unflinching bravery in the face of their own terror, and their willingness to take the hit to protect others.
 They are mama bears drawing up to full height in outrage and defiance – until one by one they have to back down from clouds of gas, or from being struck by batons.
 As one woman said, “It hurts, but not like childbirth.”

 I was happy to see Riot Ribs up and running again in the middle of the park.
-The all volunteer group has been here during the protests, feeding anyone and everyone, 24/7.
+The all-volunteer group has been here during the protests, feeding anyone and everyone, 24/7.
 They seem to have bounced back mightily after being tear gassed and beaten the night before, with medical supplies, food, and water strewn or confiscated just a few days before that.
 The volunteers sent out a tweet to say there’d be pizza available, and moms brought in homemade cookies.
 The night after my visit there, the feds raided again, clearly targeting these volunteers who were merely feeding and helping people on city property.
-Again, Riot Ribs re-grouped quickly and continued their work, as determined as the Wall of Moms.
+Again, Riot Ribs re-grouped quickly and continued their work, as determined as the Wall of Moms, and all the protesters.

 A dozen orange vested workers worked to remove the paint from the sidewalks and walls of the courthouse, putting up new boards over windows, and painting them.
 These boarded-up walls have small covered holes along the sides, which protesters call “murder holes.”
 It calls to mind medieval castles where the besieged poured hot oil down onto the invaders below.
 Here, police swing the doors open from inside to throw tear gas and flashbangs, without having to engage.
 Military tactics have changed only a little.